 4. Conclusion

 The research was performed in the Department of Food Science and Nutrition in BBAU.
 The formulation process of yellow split pea milk involved centrifugation to separate insoluble components and heating for sterilization.
 The addition of MgCl₂ led to curd formation during tofu preparation.
 Altering the cook time, MgCl₂ and oil level could result in a variety of tofu textures.
 Cooking time was the most crucial element in influencing tofu’s firmness.
 Furthermore, it was found that gel strength and protein secondary structure are influenced by the synergistic effects of treatments.
 Sensory evaluation by 10 panellists indicated that sample 2, with the incorporation of spices like black pepper, exhibited enhanced taste, smell, and overall acceptability, and is more acceptable than sample 1.
 This research highlights the potential of yellow split pea-based products as soy-free and lactose-free alternatives.
 Manufacturers seeking to create a high protein.
-Low cost food can use this data as a blueprint.
+Low-cost food can use this data as a blueprint.

 References